Analysis at the state, regional and local area level provides valuable insights into our ever changing population.

 - COVID-19 resulted in a loss in overseas migration in 2021, offset partly by a slight increase in NIM.

-- COVID-19 recovery has been strong, with NOM gains growing to almost 28,600 in the September 2023 quarter.
+- COVID-19 recovery has been strong, with NOM gains peaking at over 29,900 in the September 2023 quarter.
 From June 2023, NIM losses have returned, but are smaller than those experienced prior to 2020.

 - Natural increase (NI) was relatively steady from 2013 to 2016 but has started a noticeable decline in recent years due to an ageing population and decreasing fertility rates.

 Annual population growth for Greater Adelaide Capital City and regional South Australia is displayed in the figure below.
-Population growth in South Australia has recovered strongly in 2022 and 2023 following the re-opening of international borders post COVID-19** and the subsequent return of overseas migration.
+Population growth in South Australia has recovered strongly post COVID-19** and the subsequent return of overseas migration.
+Migration levels have returned to normal levels in 2024 following the initial resurgence in 2023.